NWChemEx/TAMM/dox/TAMMRuntime.md

 * **Accumulate**.

-A read/write permission is provided explicitly in the runtime for convenience, but it is equivalent to requesting read and write permissions separately.
+A read+write permission is provided explicitly in the runtime for convenience, but it is equivalent to requesting read and write permissions separately.

 Permissions define dependencies between tasks, that are then used to execute independent tasks in parallel.
-All block accesses in a task are check against the permissions, and nested tasks cannot execute outside the permissions of their parents.
+All block accesses in a task are checked against the permissions, and nested tasks cannot exceed the permissions of their parents.
+[This inclusive specification allows the runtime to guarantee sequential semantics while enabling dependence analysis at a coarse level]

 Permissions can be requested for specific blocks of tensors, or for whole tensors or their slices.
 A permission to a particular block is specified by a tensor and a block id in the tensor, and access to a larger portion of a tensor is specified as a labeled tensor.